 With the seasons changing (maybe you haven’t noticed — climate change, am I right?), comes the start of a brand new school year.
 For many incoming high school freshmen, the world of that 4-year jungle is filled with possibilities, anxiety, and a little wonder.
 Looking back, I’m surprised at how instrumental that time of my life was for me, not just as a person but as a marketer.
-I know what many of you are thinking, ‘you’re trying to shoehorn a high school theme into a marketing blog post,’ but bear with me.
+I know what many of you are thinking, ‘you’re trying to shoehorn a high school theme into a marketing blog post about brand awareness,’ but bear with me.

 High school in and of itself has a lot of commonalities with the traditional customer journey, and especially so, at the top of the funnel.
 During the beginning stages of a customer’s path to convert, brand awareness is of the utmost importance — ensuring target audiences are not just aware of a brand, but also see the value that said brand and their offerings bring to their day-to-day life.
 Brand awareness has been on the lips of a ton of marketers, especially with the success that many direct-to-consumer (D2C) brands have had with incorporating it as a part of a comprehensive strategy.